arlandfran/the-beginners-gambit/README.md

 > For users that prefer reduced motion, a media query has been implemented to check for this, and if true, reverts the scrolling behaviour back to auto.

-#### Share Buttons
+#### Quick Share

-Share buttons have been added to each page allowing the user to easily share the page content to Facebook, Twitter and WhatsApp.
+Share buttons have been added to each page allowing the user to easily share the page content to Facebook, Twitter, LinkedIn and Reddit from any page.

 ## testing